Best toy cars with eyes for pretend play

 The Vtech Toet Toet car garage is what we chose for our son.
 We already had a loose toot toot car got, I'm guessing at birth or when he turned 1 maybe.

-And he already played quite well with the car.
-If you press on the front, it makes a noise and of course he could drive around with it.
+And he was already playing quite nicely with the auto.
+If you press the front it makes a sound and of course he could drive around with it.

-But what makes the cars really nice is that they have pins on the bottom that make it possible to say different sentences.
+But what the cars really fun is that they have pins at the bottom that make it possible to say different sentences.

-That is why it was time to give the garage a try, because it also has elevations and when the car drives over it, the pins on the bottom are pressed in a certain way.
+That's why it was time to try out the garage, because it also has elevations and when the auto When you drive over it, the pins at the bottom are pressed in a certain way.

 Because some pins are pressed and others are not, the car says a certain sentence that belongs to that place on the garage: